lr0pb/IDB.js/README.md

   );
 }
 ```
-You can use all IDB methods as usual, but pay attention that you should place all calls in either event callbacks or inside `useEffect` hook

 ### useDataLinker hook
-> Before `2.1.0` will release this is subject to change
+> Before `2.1.0` version release this is subject to change

-Often you need to render some data from the database.
-With `useDataLinker` hook can easily access this data and be sure that component will rerender as soon as data changes
+[[Ref]](https://lr0pb.github.io/IDB.js/functions/react_useDataLinker.useDataLinker.html) You can request items from database in your component by `useDataLinker(store, params)` hook: it will return requested items and connect to the data updates

+As your requested items in the store added, updated or deleted, your components will automatically updated according to this changes
 ```jsx
 import { useDataLinker } from '@lr0pb/idb/react';